 According to the 2010 Dodd-Frank Act, an SEC whistleblower is any individual, or group of individuals, who voluntarily provide information relating to securities law violations to the government.
-The Dodd-Frank Act expanded existing whistleblower provisions by creating the SEC whistleblower reward program, and a similar whistleblower program for the Commodity Futures Trading Commission (CFTC).

 Under the Dodd-Frank Act, any whistleblower who makes a claim for an award may be represented by a lawyer.
 Whistleblower lawyers can help file a claim anonymously, and work with the government to ensure that the proper award is paid.